Zilog8/UNFS2GO/README.md

 Of the known:
 -There seems to be a limitation to zipfs that prevents mounting the "root" directory of a zip file.
 Only subfolders can be mounted.
+-In some (many? most?) systems, the server fails at start with an error along the lines of "RPC: Authentication error; why = Client credential too weak".
+It's some weird thing with rpcbind, and as a casual linux user, I'm not sure what to do about this.
+So far, the only solutions I've found are running unfs2go as root/sudo or running rpcbind in insecure mode (-i).
+If anyone has any further information, I'd greatly appreciate it.

 License Stuff: